 Workgroups add an extra level of clarity within Teams, and save time when subscribing people to tasks or sharing invite-only projects.
-This feature is only available in our Pro plan.
+This feature is only available in our Plus and Pro plans.

 Workgroups allow owners to further classify groups of people within a team.
 They not only help clarify team roles (who’s working on what and with whom) but they also help save time when creating tasks.
 Rather than subscribing 10 individual members to a task, you can simply add them to a workgroup and then subscribe that workgroup to the task.
 Super simple.

 For example, if you have a Design team, owners could create workgroups to clarify who’s responsible for what, like a “User Interface” workgroup for UI designers and a “Marketing/Advertising” workgroup for the designers focused on marketing and ads.
 For larger initiatives, workgroups can also be used to indicate who’s working on a particular project or with a specific client.
 Just name the workgroup after the project or client and add the members who will be involved with that work.

 To create a workgroup, click the organization icon in the top left.
 Select “People and Teams” from the dropdown and then click the Teams tab at the top of the view.
 Beside the name of the team click “Add new workgroup.”